Skip to content

 About This Test

-Methodology: Our testing methodology uses standard Web APIs (PointerEvent, performance.now()) supported by all modern browsers.
+Methodology: Our testing methodology uses browser PointerEvent and performance.now() signals.
 Tests measure browser-level event frequency.

 Disclaimer: This tool measures browser-level polling rates, which may differ from hardware-level rates.
 For precise measurements, manufacturer tools or USB analyzers may be needed.